MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 We see that the performance of our test set is better than the validations set one.
-We managed to get better results, but oddly the models with better performances during the training were not accurate at all in the rel world.
+We managed to get better results, but oddly the models with better performances during the training were not accurate at all in the real world.

 On the other hand, the model that we present in this report manage to classify our three nuts classes with great certainty in a lot of cases.